 There are some stairs inside the Sage Bistro so you must be a little careful getting around, but they do have a lift for any mobility challenged guests to move between the two levels.
 Bathrooms are on the upper level.

 There is a wonderful garden at the back of the bistro.
+I couldn’t help but think of the VanDusen gardens when taking in the sights and sounds.
 This is a nice spot for having your wedding ceremony.
 With the balcony of the restaurant overlooking this area, you can have your DJ put a speaker on the balcony for your wedding ceremony music.